harvard-lil/h2o/README.md

 Guard will automatically run all static tests after booting Rails and  again after any test or app file is edited.
 By default, Guard _won't_ run any tests that require JS, since they're so much slower.
 You can run those tests manually:

-1. `bin/rake test:all` runs all tests, including JS tests.
+1. `bin/rails test` runs all tests, including JS tests.
-1. `bin/rake test test/features/cases_test.rb` runs the case feature test, and so on, including JS tests.
+1. `bin/rails test test/system/cases_test.rb` runs the case feature test, and so on, including JS tests.

 ### Coverage

-1. `bin/rake test:coverage` will run all tests and generate a coverage report in `coverage/index.html`.
+1. `bin/rails test:coverage` will run all tests and generate a coverage report in `coverage/index.html`.

 > TODO: When coverage is a bit higher, add a git commit hook which runs the coverage report and fails if under some value.